pgcopydb configuration

 the source to the target database.
 The pgcopydb commands that accept the

-) expect an existing filename as the
+option --filter (or --filters) expect an existing filename as the

 option argument.
 The given filename is read in the INI file format, but only